hlpetway/data-structure-solutions/README.md

-##These are JavaScript examples of common data structures.
+##These are examples and solutions of common data structures and problems in JavaScript.